mariadb-corporation/mariadb-columnstore-api/docs/compiling.rst

 Windows 10 (x64)
 ^^^^^^^^^^^^^^^^

+On Windows you need to install the `Visual C++ Redistributable for Visual Studio 2012`_ in the x64 version in order to use mcsapi.
-On Windows you have to install Visual Studio 2017 to compile .cpp files using mcsapi.
+You have to install Visual Studio 2017 to compile .cpp files that use mcsapi.

 Compiling
 ---------